Giving back

 “I wonder how much good it would have done for a younger me to see someone I identify with doing the things I aspired to do.
 I hope that is what someone gets from hearing a little bit about my life, my struggles, my victories, and that achieving their goals becomes more accessible because of it,” she says.

-Helping to bring to life the dreams of inspiring young changemakers like Sejutee, 70 per cent of the TELUS Student Bursaries were awarded to equity-deserving groups including Black, First Nations, Métis, Inuit, and refugee or newcomer youth in the program’s first year.
-Additionally, 40 per cent were the first in their family to pursue post-secondary education in Canada.
+Helping to bring to life the dreams of inspiring young changemakers like Sejutee, 70% of the TELUS Student Bursaries were awarded to equity-deserving groups including Black, First Nations, Métis, Inuit, and refugee or newcomer youth in the program’s first year.
+Additionally, 40% were the first in their family to pursue post-secondary education in Canada.

 In addition to supporting those in financial need, the TELUS Student Bursary is awarded to students who are committed to giving back in their local communities.
 One of Sejutee’s many inspiring endeavours is her diverse range of volunteer work, including her involvement in the U of A’s WISEST Youth Council, where she has been the project lead for the STEM Profiles Project.